titumozammel/5r-cascade-framework/README.md

 ## Not everything should be removed

+RETAIN is a deliberate decision to preserve work that is necessary and valuable.

-### Question
+### Core Question

 > **What necessary and valuable work should remain?**

-RETAIN is a deliberate decision to preserve work that is:
+### Retain When Work Is

 - necessary;
 - valuable;
 - proportionate;
 - appropriately designed;
 - strategically relevant;
+- required for control;
+- required for safety;
+- required for quality;
+- required for compliance;
+- required for service;
+- required for learning;
-- required for control, safety, quality, compliance, service, learning, or value creation.
+- required for value creation.

 ### Retain Means

 **Institutionalize + clarify + standardize + protect**

-Retention should not mean preserving work merely because it has always existed.
+Retention should never mean preserving work merely because it has always existed.

-### Decision

-**Keep and protect justified demand.**

 ### Economic Effect

-**Necessary demand remains → unnecessary consumption is controlled → value is protected**
+**Necessary demand remains → unnecessary consumption is controlled → justified value is protected**

 ### Principle